poroh/erl_lru/doc/erl_lru.md

 </code></pre>
 <br />

-Check if cache has element with key
+Check if cache has element with key.

 Complexity: O(1)

 <a name="lookup_and_update-2"></a>